 Frequent cloud and fog prevented evaporation, keeping the ground permanently wet and intensifying the cold.
 Yet everyone slept in flimsy temporary seal-skin and sapling huts or behind rock shelters, or just in their canoes.

 Fire was paramount.
 The Yaghan/Yámana could even start and maintain fires on rain-soaked bogs.
 Fire cooked their food and kept them warm when the seal fat needed help.
 They sent smoke signals warning of danger or alerting friends to sightings of marine mammals.
 Despite the risk, they even maintained fires in their canoes.

 The seasons governed their world.
 The appearance of the blue sea-anemones heralded spring.
 The first snipes brought in the canoe-building season.
 Their knowledge of nature was astonishing.

-Two supernatural brothers with opposing views on everything dominated Yaghan/Yámana religious practices.
+Two supernatural brothers with opposing views on everything dominated their religious practices.
 Their myths involved a powerful sea lion and his human wife and stories about a giant albatross and sacred humming birds.
 Spirits, malicious and kindly, crowded their everyday world.
 Any shaman could control the weather (if he so desired).
-Tradition held that women were once the ruling class, but lost that role after the men rebelled.
-The nearby Ona/Selk’nam were their traditional enemies since, well, forever.
+Tradition held that women were once the ruling class, but lost that role after a male rebellion.
+The nearby Ona/Selk’nam had been their sworn enemies since, well, forever.